rekindle-blog/rekindle-blog.github.io/tag/To-live-is-Christ.md

 ---
-layout: category_page
+layout: tag_page
-title: "Category: To live is Christ"
+title: "Tag: To live is Christ"
-category: To live is Christ
+tag: To live is Christ
 robots: noindex
 ---